Use Cases

 At the heart of all stream-processing frameworks is the Stream Processor.
 SP treats a stream as the core unit of work.
 Most of the legacy SP uses a fixed pipeline, which only implements fixed subsets of data-in-motion needs:

 Fluvio’s SPU (Stream Processing Unit) comes with a revolutionary programmable stream pipeline.
-Data-in-motion pipelines need more customization than data-at-rest.
+Data-in-motion needs more customization than data-at-rest.
 For example, filtering and cleaning data, idempotent producers, and others.
 With a Java-based streaming framework, it is challenging to provide a programmable pipeline with performance and security.

 Programmability by WebAssembly